Learning to Repair Lean Proofs from Compiler Feedback

-\paragraph{Synthetic Error Generation for Repair Training.} Several lines of work explore how to generate repair supervision at scale when paired error--fix data is scarce.
-Break-It-Fix-It (BIFI) uses a compiler or analyzer as a critic to validate candidate fixes on real inputs and iteratively harvest new training pairs, while simultaneously training a breaker model to generate realistic synthetic errors from correct code \cite{yasunaga2021bifi}.
-More recently, Self-play SWE-RL trains a single language model in a reinforcement learning self-play setting to deliberately inject bugs and learn to repair them, using automatically validated bug artifacts as supervision \cite{wei2025swerl}.
-These results demonstrate that synthetic and model-generated errors can provide scalable learning signals for correction in programming domains.
-Our work applies a similar philosophy to the formal verification setting: we systematically mutate correct Lean proofs to generate plausible failures, then use these paired examples to train models for diagnostic-conditioned repair.
+\paragraph{Program Repair from Diagnostic Feedback.} In software engineering, program repair has been widely studied as a supervised or self-supervised learning problem over paired erroneous and corrected programs, including approaches that condition on compiler error messages to guide targeted edits \cite{gupta2017deepfix,yasunaga2020drrepair,berabi2021tfix}.
+Several lines of work also generate repair supervision at scale when paired error--fix data is scarce, using compilers or analyzers to validate synthetic errors and candidate fixes \cite{yasunaga2021bifi,wei2025swerl}.
+Our work applies a similar philosophy to the formal verification setting: we systematically mutate correct Lean proofs to generate plausible failures, then train models for feedback-conditioned repair.